+a.
 The City's Department of Human Services ("DHS") is the principal City department responsible for this Appendix.
 The Authority will provide management, clinical and related services for short- term residential and nonresidential detoxification facilities for alcohol abuse, including transportation and treatment services, to be provided at the Denver CARES facility.
-Denver CARES is a non-hospital detoxification facility within the Department of Behavioral Health Services of Denver Health, which currently has 100 beds and is budgeted in 2018 to be staffed at a census of 80.
+Denver CARES is a non-hospital detoxification facility within the Department of Behavioral Health Services of Denver Health, which currently has 100 beds and is budgeted in 2017 to be staffed at a census of 80.
 Approximately 530 public inebriates per week are detoxified at Denver CARES.
-Both the City and the Authority will comply with all applicable state and federal privacy and confidentiality laws related to this section, and will comply with all provisions of 42 C.F.R., Part 2 ("Part 2") relating to substance abuse treatment and records.
-To the extent that Denver CARES discloses information governed and protected by Part 2, DHS will not make any further disclosure of the information provided unless further disclosure is expressly permitted by the written consent of the person to whom it pertains or as otherwise permitted by Part 2.
-Part 2 restricts any use of the information to criminally investigate or prosecute any alcohol or drug abuse patient.
-Denver CARES staff will seek to obtain a release of information consent form from clients, which includes the City, for the purposes of research, public health, evaluation, audit, and /or health oversight activities related to substance use disorder treatment.